Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Optimum/15 - Shell as kostas.md

 We can't use the potato exploits as we don't have either of the necessary privs, but we can look at ms16-032: [https://www.exploit-db.com/exploits/39719](https://www.exploit-db.com/exploits/39719)

+As usual, there is a bit of messing about trying to find the correct one and [[15 - Shell as kostas#Attempting File Transfer|transfer the file]], but you can [[15 - Shell as kostas#Final Exploit|skip to the final exploit]] if you wish.

-It's also on our local box:
+ms16-032 is also on our local box:

 ```bash
 ┌──(mac㉿kali)-[~/Documents/HTB/optimum]